Last updated on January 2nd, 2019 at 01:55 pm

 Magellanic Penguins – Penguins in South America

 From the southernmost tip of the continent in both Chilean and Argentine Patagonia, you have the opportunity to get up close and personal with the indigenous Magellanic penguins.
-From Punta Arenas in Chile, you can take a boat tour to Isla Magdalena, while in Ushuaia, Argentina, you can sail the Beagle Channel to Isla Martillo – on both of these islands you can disembark and spend about an hour waddling around with the hundreds of thousands of penguins.
+From Punta Arenas in Chile, you can take a boat tour to Isla Magdalena to see South American Penguins.
+While in Ushuaia, Argentina, you can sail the Beagle Channel to Isla Martillo – on both of these islands you can disembark and spend about an hour waddling around with the hundreds of thousands of penguins.

 The Rockhopper Penguin – Penguins in South America

-Go on a short 4-day excursion through Puerto Deseado for a Patagonia Bird watching tour.
+Go on a short 4-day excursion through Puerto Deseado for a Patagonia Bird watching tour to see South American Penguins!
 Here you can see the silly looking Rockhopper penguin, distinguished by their long bright yellow eyebrow.
 The Rockhopper Penguins are the smallest of the crested penguins.
 Some people call them the “Bobo Bird Jumper” because they move around by jumping.
 Every year from late October through April, they visit the coast of Puerto Deseado in Santa Cruz.
 Get up close and personal with the penguin colony and be sure to take plenty of photos.
 Be prepared to see about 30 thousand Rockhopper and Magellanic penguins raising their young in the Penguin Island Provincial Reserve.

 The Humboldt Penguin – Penguins in South America